vogt4nick/recipes.vogt4nick.com/recipes/references/chefs.md

 I'm basic, but I don't care.
 Gordon Ramsay's [Ultimate Cookery Course](https://www.youtube.com/playlist?list=PLTzMGnJjrsSyDJU9XClzZtuJ6GAIsvRk7) is a wonderful series that I keep coming back to for essential dishes.
 He does a wonderful job of stating the obvious, but in a good way.

 Gordon's recipes - even the simple ones - are difficult to get started, and that's not helped by the lack of written instructions.

+## MOB Kitchen

+[MOB Kitchen](http://www.mobkitchen.co.uk/) is an ideas site.
+Decent variety, and they share new recipes all the time.
+They also have a [subreddit](https://www.reddit.com/r/MobKitchen/).
+The MOB's recipes are designed with beginners in mind, so recipes usually stand out for being relatively cheap & easy.

+MOB Kitchen is an ideas site, but I rarely learn something new from them.
+That is, MOB Kitchen gives me opportunities to apply what I've learned from other chefs.